Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Introduction

-One of the key steps in making this second computation is to construct fibrant resolutions of Hopf cooperads (i.e.\ cooperads in commutative differential graded algebras) that can be expressed as cofree objects.
+One of the key steps in this computation was the construction of fibrant resolutions of Hopf cooperads (i.e.\ cooperads in commutative differential graded algebras) that can be expressed as cofree objects.
+The fibrant resolution is used to compute the derived mapping space, and the fact that it is cofree allows one to reduce this mapping space to a mapping space of symmetric sequences with some differential.
 One of the usual ways of providing resolutions of (co)operads is the Boardman--Vogt $W$ construction.
-Fresse--Turchin--Willwacher~\cite{FresseTurchinWillwacher2017} managed to identify the Boardman--Vogt construction of a cooperad with the bar construction of an explicit operad (see also Berger--Moerdijk~\cite{BM}).
+Fresse--Turchin--Willwacher~\cite{FresseTurchinWillwacher2017} managed to identify the Boardman--Vogt construction of a cooperad with the bar construction of an explicit operad (see also Berger--Moerdijk~\cite{BM}), therefore the $W$ resolution is in particular cofree.

-Our goal is to provide tools to extend these computations to study the space of \emph{string links}, i.e.\ the space of the compactly supported embeddings $\Emb_c(\R^{d_1}\sqcup\dots \sqcup \R^{d_k}, \R^n)$.
-The strategy would be to use multivariable Goodwillie--Weiss calculus, an extension of classical Goodwillie--Weiss calculus.
-With this multivariable calculus, the space of string links cannot be expressed as a mapping space of operads but rather as a mapping space of \emph{operadic bimodules}~\cite{Ducoulombier2018}.
-If one thinks of an operad as a monoid in a certain (non-symmetric) monoidal category, then an operadic ($\calP$-$\calQ$)-bimodule is a bimodule over the monoids corresponding to the operads $\calP$ and $\calQ$.
-For example, configurations of non-$k$-overlapping $n$-disks in the unit $n$-disk (i.e.\ each point belongs to at most $(k-1)$ disks) form an ($E_{n}$-$E_{n}$)-bimodule, by plugging configurations of disjoint disks inside possibly overlapping disks or vice-versa~\cite{DobrinskayaTurchin2015}.
+Our goal is to provide tools to extend these computations to study the space of \emph{string links}, i.e.\ the space of compactly supported embeddings $\Emb_c(\R^{d_1}\sqcup\dots \sqcup \R^{d_k}, \R^n)$.
+In the strategy outlined above, Goodwillie--Weiss calculus is replaced with multivariable Goodwillie--Weiss calculus.
+With this multivariable version, the space of string links cannot be expressed as a mapping space of operads but rather as a mapping space of \emph{operadic bimodules}~\cite{Ducoulombier2018}.
+If one thinks of an operad as a monoid in a certain (non-symmetric) monoidal category, then an operadic ($\calP$-$\calQ$)-bimodule corresponds to a right module over the monoid $\calQ$ and a left module over the monoid $\calP$.